-Unit 4 AP Theme Personal and Public Identity Topic What defines us?
+Unit 4 AP Theme Personal and Public Identity Торіс What defines us?
 Overview of Unit Learners will explore how language and culture influence our identity and how the arts are a reflection of our identity.
 Essential Question How do language and culture influence the identity of a person?
 How does one's identity develop over time?
 Unit Focus Learners will: define what constitutes identity. identify elements that shape one's identity. examine how living in a multicultural community impacts identity. discuss how language and culture influence our public and personal identity. analyze the connection between global citizenship and cultural identity. reflect on how the arts are used to reflect one's identity. investigate the role of tolerance and acceptance in fostering global citizenship.

-ACTFL World Readiness Standards For Learning Languages Emphasized in the Unit 1) Interpersonal Communication Learners interact and negotiate meaning in spoken, signed, or written conversations to share information, reactions, feelings, and opinions.
-Communication Unrehearsed Speaking Example: Learners will participate in a conversation regarding the elements that have shaped their identity.
-Communicate effectively in more 2) Interpretive Communication Learners understand, interpret, and analyze what is heard, read, or viewed on a variety of topics. than one language in order to function in a variety of situations and for multiple purposes Example: Learners will watch/listen to an audio on how culture shapes identity and demonstrate comprehension by identifying main ideas, giving supporting details, and making inferences.
-Reading Example: Learners will read an authentic text about how language shapes identity and demonstrate comprehension by identifying main ideas, giving supporting details, and making inferences.
+ACTFL World Readiness Standards For Learning Languages Emphasized in the Unit - Interpersonal Communication Learners interact and negotiate meaning in spoken, signed, or written conversations to share information, reactions, feelings, and opinions.
+Unrehearsed Speaking Communication Example: Learners will participate in a conversation regarding the elements that have shaped their identity.
+Communicate effectively in more 2) Interpretive Communication Learners understand, interpret, and analyze what is heard, read, or viewed on a variety of topics. than one language in order to function in a variety of situations and for multiple purposes Listening Example: Learners will watch/listen to an audio on how culture shapes identity and demonstrate comprehension by identifying main ideas, giving supporting details, and making inferences.
 3) Presentational Communication Learners present information, concepts, ideas to inform, explain, persuade, and narrate on a variety of topics using appropriate media and adapting to various audiences of listeners, readers or viewers.
 Rehearsed Writing and Speaking Example: Learners will create a campaign promoting tolerance and global citizenship.
-Cultures Interact with cultural competence and Relating Cultural Practices to Perspectives Learners use the language to investigate, explain, and reflect on the relationship between the practices and perspectives of the cultures studied.
-Relating Cultural Products to Perspectives Learners use the language to investigate, explain, and reflect on the relationship between the products and perspectives of the cultures studied. understanding Learners will demonstrate an understanding of the relationship between cultural practices and perspectives of the culture and the cultural products and perspectives of the culture.
+1) Relating Cultural Practices to Perspectives Learners use the language to investigate, explain, and reflect on the relationship betwee practices and perspectives of the cultures studied.
+Cultures 2) Relating Cultural Products to Perspectives competence and Learners use the language to investigate, explain, and reflect on the relationship between the products and perspectives of the cultures studied. understanding Learners will demonstrate an understanding of the relationship between cultural practices and perspectives of the culture and the cultural products and perspectives of the culture.
 Example: Learners will identify language as a product of culture, explore how language is used to foster identity, and will demonstrate an understanding of the values attached to maintaining ones language

-Connections Connect with other disciplines and acquire information and diverse perspectives in order to use the language to function in academic and career-related 1) Making Connections Learners build, reinforce, and expand their knowledge of other disciplines while using the language to develop critical thinking and to solve problems creatively.
-Examples of connections to other cultures: The Arts Paintings, music, literature Sociology Language trends 2) Acquiring Information and Diverse Perspectives Learners access and evaluate information and diverse perspectives that are available through the language and its cultures. situations.
+Connections Connect with other disciplines and acquire information and diverse perspectives in order to use the language to function in academic and career-related Making Connections Learners build, reinforce, and expand their knowledge of other disciplines while using the language to develop critical thinking and to solve problems creatively.
+Examples of connections to other cultures: situations.
 Example: Learners will evaluate the importance of tolerance and acceptance to foster global citizenship.
-Comparisons Develop insight into the nature of language and culture in order to interact with cultural competence native level conversation Communities Communicate and interact with cultural competence in order 1) School and Global Communities Learners use the language both within and beyond the classroom to interact and collaborate in their community and the globalized world.
-Example: Learners will inform others on ways to promote global citizenship. to participate in multilingual communities at 2) Lifelong Learning Learners set goals and reflect on their progress in using languages for enjoyment, enrichment, and advancement. home and around the world Example: Learners will reflect on the difference among cultures.
+Comparisons Develop insight into the nature of language and culture in order to interact with cultural competence native level conversation Communities 1) School and Global Communities Communicate and interact with cultural Learners use the language both within and beyond the classroom to interact and collaborate in their community and the globalized world. competence in order Example: Learners will inform others on ways to promote global citizenship. to participate in multilingual communities at 2) Lifelong Learning Learners set goals and reflect on their progress in using languages for enjoyment, enrichment, and advancement. home and around the world Example: Learners will reflect on the difference among cultures.